-It is your duty as executor to follow the instructions of the person who wrote the will, called a testator, as the instructions are stated in the Will.
-This is what is known as the administration of the estate.
-If you are an executor residing outside of Alberta, you may be required to post a bond to the Court as security to ensure that you properly carry out your duties as executor.
+It is your duty as executor to follow the instructions of the testator stated in the Will for the administration of the estate.
+If you are an executor residing outside of Alberta, you may have to post a bond to the Court as security for you to properly carry out your duties as executor.
+The cost of the bond is paid out of the estate.
 Your authority as executor begins on the date of death of the testator.

 As executor, your main duties include: